Does this test have other names?

 the adult ranges:

 Normal: Less than 150 mg/dL

 Very high: Above 500 mg/dL

-Depending on your test results, your healthcare provider will decide whether you need
+Depending on your test results, your healthcare provider will decide if you need lifestyle

 Your results and targets will vary according to your age and health.
 If you have high